BuvinJT/distbuilder/docs/ConfigClasses.md

 	"$dirname/$appname" "$@"

 Other ways for using a wrapper like this include automatically detecting dependencies, and then downloading and installing them as needed.
-Or, doing something simliar for updates to your software.
+Or, doing something similar for updates to your software.
 Using a wrapper, you could launch a "companion application" along side the primary target.
 You could start a background service, or open help documentation...
-The possiblities are really boundless.
+The possibilities are really boundless.

 Note: On Windows and Linux desktops (e.g. Ubuntu) for a gui application with shortcuts,
-the "built-in wrapper" features (`workingDir`, `isElevated`, `envVars`, `args`) maybe used in combinatoin with a custom `wrapperScript`, as those options are applied via the shortcut launching the script OR the executable.
-On **macOS**, however, if using a custom script, you will have to **manully** include these other features in that script, as the way they are applied automatically by distibuilder is through the generation of one.
+the "built-in wrapper" features (`workingDir`, `isElevated`, `envVars`, `args`) maybe used in combination with a custom `wrapperScript`, as those options are applied via the shortcut launching the script OR the executable.
+On **macOS**, however, if using a custom script, you will have to **manually** include these other features in that script, as the way they are applied automatically by distibuilder is through the generation of one.
 If doing this, the easiest approach maybe to first use the built-ins without the custom script, and then duplicate the pertinent parts in your own.
-Alternately, you could programmatically manipluate the `wrapperScript` attribute referrencing an [ExecutableScript](LowLevel.md#executablescript) generated for you by this class upon it's construction or upon a call to `refresh()`.
+Alternately, you could programmatically manipulate the `wrapperScript` attribute referencing an [ExecutableScript](LowLevel.md#executablescript) generated for you by this class upon it's construction or upon a call to `refresh()`.